 Michael and Judith Beloff Scholarship for the BCL

 This scholarship was established by Michael Beloff, former President of Trinity College and a prominent barrister, and his wife Judith Beloff.
 It is open to all graduate applicants for the BCL.
 Preference will normally be given to applicants intending to practise at the Bar of England and Wales.
 The College’s contribution is intended to be combined with funding from the University or faculty to provide a scholarship covering full fees at Home/EU level and a maintenance grant at the level of the UK Economic and Social Research Council stipend.

 Said MBA Scholarships

 The Said Foundation Scholarships were established by Wafic Said, an Honorary Fellow of Trinity College.
-They are offered annually to two applicants accepted for the MBA, nominated to the College by the Said Business School.
+In 2019, three scholarships will be offered to applicants accepted for the MBA, nominated to the College by the Said Business School.
 The value of the scholarship for 2019 entry is to be confirmed.